docarray/docarray/CONTRIBUTING.md

 <a name="-testing-docarray-locally-and-on-ci"></a>
 ## 💥 Testing DocArray Locally and on CI
-Locally you can do unittest via:
+Locally you can run the test via:

 ```bash
 poetry install --all-extras